 Image selection

 Incorrectly sized or absent images can look unprofessional.
-Choose images that fit the space you need to fill and convey the image you wish to portray.
+Choose images that fit the space and convey the impression you want to give.

 Service area

-If you do not have a ‘shop front’ or walk-in location that people can visit, you may want to feature a service area.
+If you do not have a shopfront or walk-in location that clients can visit, you may want to set a service area instead of a street address.

 Elements of the Google Business Profile that often get overlooked: